 ImmunoCellular’s Stem-to-T-Cell program is designed to provide a novel method of harnessing the immune system to manufacture antigen-specific killer T cells that target and destroy cancer cells and provide long-term immuno-surveillance against tumor recurrence.
 The Stem-to-T-Cell platform has the potential to address many types of cancer, including both solid and hematological tumors.

-Key anticipated near-term milestones in this program include: completion of loading of the T cell receptor DNA sequence into a viral vector during the third quarter of 2017 and transfection of the human hematopoietic stem cells by the loaded viral vector during the fourth quarter of 2017.
+Key milestones in this program have included: completion of loading of the T cell receptor DNA sequence into a viral vector and transfection of the human hematopoietic stem cells by the loaded viral vector.
 These transfected stem cells are anticipated to ultimately be able to produce an unlimited supply of killer T cells bearing the desired T cell receptor.
 The killer T cells are designed to specifically target and destroy tumor cells.
-This phase of the Stem-to-T-Cell development is an important component of the proof-of-concept work for this technology.
-Once proof-of-concept has been established, ImmunoCellular can progress to testing in preclinical models.
+This phase of the Stem-to-T-Cell development is an important component of the proof-of-concept work for this technology, and lays the groundwork for progressing toward testing in preclinical models.